kinjalmacwan97/lieferando-checkout-conversion-analysis/README.md

 This step loses **16.78% of users** that's nearly double the drop-off at any other step in checkout.

-What makes the payment step interesting is that people are already past the point of casual browsing — they've confirmed an address and picked a delivery time.
-That's real intent.
-Something at payment is still knocking a big chunk of them out anyway.

----

-### 🔽 Checkout Funnel
+Across the full checkout funnel
 ```text
 Checkout Started → Address Confirmed → Delivery Time Selected
 → Payment Method Selected → Payment Submitted → Order Placed
 ```

+What makes the payment step interesting is that users are already past the point of casual browsing — they have confirmed their address and selected a delivery time, indicating a strong intent to complete the order.
+Yet, some users still fail to convert at the payment stage.

 ---